Teaching Adolescent English Language Learners: Essential Strategies for Middle and High School

 Are your adolescent English language learners struggling to read, write, and learn across subject areas?
 Are they making it to graduation?

 This practical guide is grounded in the latest research on adolescent literacy development.
-It features effective strategies that general education teachers, ESL teachers, and guidance counselors can use to ensure that middle and high school English language learners develop proficiency in academic English, succeed in school, and graduate.
+It features effective strategies for content teachers, ESL teachers, and guidance counselors to ensure that middle and high school English language learners can engage with complex grade-level content-area instruction, develop oral and written language for academic purposes, and graduate.
 It is written by exemplary secondary school teachers who know firsthand the challenges of educating adolescent ELLs, and who have implemented these strategies effectively in their classes.

 - Clear teaching principles to inform practice

 - A wealth of strategies and best practices that promote reading, writing, listening, speaking, and learning in every subject area

 - Creative ways to use and support the native language

 - Guidelines and practical advice for counselors regarding ELLs